Nice was the perfect place to relax & recover from the time we spent in Ibiza, Spain.

 Accommodation in Nice

-When we begun this trip, we were mentally prepared to spend most of our time in shared dorm rooms, however as a couple, we’ve come to find that renting through Airbnb has been of much better value (as we’ve said in prior posts).
+When we began this trip, we were mentally prepared to spend most of our time in shared dorm rooms, however, as a couple, we’ve come to find that renting through Airbnb has been of much better value (as we’ve said in prior posts).
 It also allows you stay in the more local areas of cities sometimes.

 Food & Drink in Nice

 It’s good to know that at 12 noon every day a canon will be fired and to the those in the area, this means it is lunch time.
 The vast majority of local restaurants serve lunch only between 12pm-2pm, and you won’t be seated if it is after 1.30pm.

 The restaurants that stay open are often geared to the tourists and therefore have jacked up prices.
 We found ourselves always wanting to eat lunch around 2 pm so often we would skip having lunch at a restaurant and grab a baguette/sandwich which can be found at a variety of bakeries around the town.

 It isn’t cheap to eat out in Nice so we were quite selective about where we did eat.
 These were some of our top picks & recommendations.

 Le Comptoir du Marche – ($$) A busy local French restaurant that you will need to reserve in advance.
 The ingredients are all extremely fresh and depending on where you sit in the restaurant you can see the chefs cooking in the kitchen – really fun to watch.
 The best dish we had here was the Pork Cheek with polenta, although the menu changes often.

 Le Bistro Gourmand ($$$)–Our one fancy dinner in Nice.
 A very authentic French restaurant with a set menu.
 You must get the Prawn Ravioli.

 Papayou ($$) – A combination of Thai, Italian and French cuisine.
 Very fresh ingredients, a little pricey, but worth it.
 The chicken lemongrass curry was just awesome.